 8. Know where you came from.
 Always carry a card from the hotel with the address and phone number.
 Since most hotels have an English speaker on staff, if you get lost or are in need of assistance, you can call the hotel for help.
 It’s also handy to give a taxi driver the hotel’s card rather than trying to pronounce the hotel name correctly.

-9. Be extremely cautious when hailing a cab.
-Don’t get into an unmarked cab.
+9. Be extremely cautious when hailing a taxi.
+Don’t get into an unmarked taxi.
 In some countries, it’s normal to use unmarked taxi services, just be aware of the situation and if you feel unsafe for any reason, wave them on and don’t get in.

 10. Carry protection, such as a can of spray mace, just in case.
 It’s very unlikely you’ll have to use it, but you’ll feel better having it available.